syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ---
-layout : post
+layout: post
-title: ComboBox Filtering Options in Xamarin ComboBox control | Syncfusion
+title: ComboBox Filtering Options in Xamarin ComboBox Control | Syncfusion
-description: Learn here all about ComboBox Filtering Options support in Syncfusion Xamarin ComboBox (SfComboBox) control and more. platform : Xamarin.Forms control : SfComboBox documentation : ug
+description: Learn about the ComboBox Filtering Options support in the Syncfusion Xamarin ComboBox (SfComboBox) control and more.
+platform: Xamarin.Forms
+control: SfComboBox
+documentation: ug
 ---

 # ComboBox Filtering Options in Xamarin ComboBox (SfComboBox)
-The combo box enables the filer option for filtering the suggestions in the drop-down.
+The ComboBox supports filtering options to narrow down the suggestions in the drop-down list.

 {% tabs %}